-Area variance

-Use variance

-cessary hardship present?

-Yes.
+Are you applying for an area variance or a use variance?
+Area variance Use variance Is unnecessary hardship present?
+X Yes.
 Describe.
-Without the variance, no home construction

-Yes.
-Describe.
-Without the variance, no home construction Can be performed on this lot and thereby rendering the lot useless.

-No. A variance cannot be granted.

-Additional Materials / Exhibits.

-for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than and other exhibits must show the following:

-Location of requested variance Property lines Ordinary high-water mark Flood plain and wetland boundaries Dimensions, locations, and setbacks of existing and proposed structures Utilities, roadways, driveways, off-street parking areas, and easements Existing highway access restrictions and existing proposed street, side and rear yards Location and type of erosion control measures Vegetation removal proposed Contour lines (2 ft. interval) Well and sanitary system Location and extent of filling/grading Any other construction related to your request Anticipated project start date Sign locations, dimensions, and other specifications Alternatives considered Location of unique property limitation Lot corners, lines, and footprints have been staked out
+I cannot find a reasonable act to lower my we by six inches.
+I believe this hand ship is unique and that it does not apply to a substantial portion of the district or neighborhood.
+I don't feel that if the variance is approved that it will after the No. A variance cannot be granted.
+Character of the neighborhood.
+41. 1. he Part C: Additional Materials / Exhibits.
+In order for the zoning staff to conduct evaluations, the applicant's site map, with a scale of not less than 1=50', and other exhibits must show the following: Location of requested variance Property lines Ordinary high-water mark Flood plain and wetland boundaries Dimensions, locations, and setbacks of existing and proposed structures Utilities, roadways, driveways, off-street parking areas, and easements Existing highway access restrictions and existing proposed street, side and reer yards Location and type of erosion control measures Vegetation removal proposed Contour lines (2 ft. interval) Well and sanitary system Location and extent of filling/grading Any other construction related to your request Anticipated project start date Sign locations, dimensions, and other specifications Alternatives considered Location of unique property limitation Lot corners, lines, and footprints have been staked out Abutting street names and alleys Abutting property and land within 20 feet Indication of the direction "North"